XLabCU/jupyterlite-testing/content/interface-basics.md

 - `![[notebook.ipynb#cell:5:code]]` - Just the code
 - `![[notebook.ipynb#cell:5:output]]` - Just the results

+If you're not sure which cell you want, open the ipynb file then select 'View' -> 'Activate Command Palette'.
+These are all the other commands available.
+Ones that are specific to our personal knowledge management are marked 'PKM'.
+Select the PKM: Show Notebook Cell Overview to see at a glance which cells contain what.

 ## Organizing Your Workspace

 ### File Naming Conventions